 Luckily Grammarly Premium will take care of pretty much all of this in one fell swoop.
 It's much more than just spelling and grammar now; Grammarly has its own artificial intelligence to take care of concision and clarity for you as well.

-Tools like Grammarly Premium save so much time that I feel they're necessary to the process along with Frase and Jarvis/ShortlyAI.
+Tools like Grammarly Premium save so much time that I feel they're necessary to the process along with Chibi AI and Frase.
 The time savings when they correct much of the "fluffiness" AI writing can add is priceless.

 After you're done with editing it's time to SEO optimize it.